fwip/mtg_pronouns/reworded_cards.md

 Islandwalk (This creature is unblockable as long as defending player controls an Island.)

-Whenever Merfolk Spy deals combat damage to a player, they reveals a card at random from their hand.
+Whenever Merfolk Spy deals combat damage to a player, that player reveals a card at random from their hand.

 **1 / 1**